tommyrharper/Learning-Goals/week2/week_2.md

 Toady my goal is to learn to use and use unit test classes in isolation using mocking.

-1. Read about doubles - 20 mins
+1. Read about doubles - 20 mins - COMPLETE

+    - I now have a vague idea what they are but know I need to apply to deepen my undertanding.

 2. Practice using it in some simple test cases and do the birthdays [exercise](https://github.com/makersacademy/birthdays) - 1hr